Welcome to our website which we hope you find interesting and informative.

 In the ‘pupil’ section, you will find links to learning websites which will help to support learning at home.
 Please ask for our homework policy and parent leaflet if you would like more information.
 Information about each Family Group is also in the pupil section.

 Statutory policies and procedures can be found in the ‘policy’ section .
-This area of the website also includes information about pupil premium, the Y7 catch up grant and The Oaks School aims, vision and ethos statement.
+This area of the website also includes information about pupil premium, the Y7 catch up grant, how we comply with the Public Sector Equality duty and The Oaks School aims, vision and ethos statement.

 The school entered a new phase in September 2015, forming part of The South West Durham Learning Federation in partnership with Evergreen Primary school in Bishop Auckland.
 Since then the Federation has expanded to include Croft Community school in Stanley.
 Mrs English is the executive head teacher of all three schools.
 Click on the ‘federation’ tab in ‘home’ to find out more